Byont-Ventures/hackathon/README.md

 But there is another problem.
 Why does `string.concat()` not work?
 Perhaps it has something to do with the compiler versions used in the contracts.
 Take a look [here](https://ethereum.stackexchange.com/questions/729/how-to-concatenate-strings-in-solidity) on how you are allowed to concatenate strings in different solidity versions, and [here](https://docs.soliditylang.org/en/v0.8.17/080-breaking-changes.html) on how different solidity versions behave in general. **You will encounter a lot of different compiler versions in the wild, and it is therefore good to know where to check certain behaviors.**

 # Web3 template

+If you are here for the hackathon, you won't have to do anything below this point - all set!

 - [Web3 template](#web3-template)
 - [Smart contract](#smart-contract)